In Paris Eiffel in Love with Travel

 If you are there after sunset, then you are in for a special surprise because the entire tower sparkles with lights.
 There are 20,000 light bulbs that sparkle like nothing you’ve ever seen.
 The light show lasts for 10 minutes, and takes place every hour, on the hour, until 1:00 am.

 Tip: I want to warn you from experience to make sure you schedule ample time for entering and exiting the tower if you want to catch the light show.
-Without a doubt, it seems to take less time going up than it does to come down.
+Without a doubt, it seems to take less time to go up than it does to come down.
 It’s because they have several ways to get to the top, but only two ways down.
 We were there very late and literally RUNNING down the stairs to try and catch the last light show of the night.

-Dining at the Eiffel Tower
+Dining at the Eiffel Tower at Night

 If you’re planning to visit at night you can have a romantic dinner experience at the Eiffel Tower restaurant, Le Jules Verne – at the top of the Eiffel Tower.
 It is located on the 2nd floor inside of the tower.